Mexico City Gay Travel

 Expect a bustling crowd at El Almacén.
 Fun lighting and a spacious area to dance make this gay bar a great option to start your night.
 Everyone here was very friendly.

 Even though El Almacén isn’t the fanciest bar, the overall vibe was fun.
 I saw guys of all different ages, races and body types.

 At the door, El Almacén charges a cover of 50 Pesos, which includes two drinks.
 This is about the best drink special you’ll find at a gay bar in Mexico City.
 On weekends, they have two-for-one cocktail specials for 80 Pesos.

 It’s hard to try them all, so you’ll have to choose between some great spots.
 Here are some other CDMX gay bars that deserve a mention, although I wasn’t able pay these a visit myself.

 Kinky Bar is popular for a large interior plus an outdoor balcony on the second level.
 They make quite a presence on the edge of the Zona Rosa neighborhood, especially with their six-pack wielding bartenders.

 I walked past Kinky Bar a few times and there’s always a rowdy crowd.
 Get a look at the dancers, too!
 Don’t forget enough cash for the cover charge.

 Last but not least is Cabaré-Tito Punto y Aparte, a smaller and lesser-known gay bar in Zona Rosa.
 You’ll probably hear a bunch of people singing from outside the bar as you walk down Calle Amberes.
 If you try this one out, send wolfyy an email sharing what you think.

-Gay Bars to Skip in Mexico City
+Gay Bars To Skip

 I checked out Gayta Pussy Bar to see what it’s like, but I can’t say I would return.
 The space is very run down and I didn’t feel comfortable in the crowd.
 There didn’t seem to be any sense of community here.
 The presence shown online did not at all match the reality of the bar.